Android4Lumia/android4lumia.github.io/wp.md

 _____________
 ### Thanks to <a href="https://forum.xda-developers.com/member.php?u=7887107">trashmaster76</a> and feherneoh

-<button href="https://forum.xda-developers.com/nokia-lumia-520/development/restore-windows-phone-8-installed-t3608223" class="btn">Go to XDA Thread</button>
+<a href="https://forum.xda-developers.com/nokia-lumia-520/development/restore-windows-phone-8-installed-t3608223" class="btn">Go to XDA Thread</a>

 > DO NOT ask for a backup.
 If you do not have one, you have to accept to be permanently on Android.